 First things, first… The key to not only surviving but thriving in winter is your mindset.
 If you tell yourself it’s miserable outside, guess what?
 It’s going to be miserable.
 We have to change our mindsets before we can change our clothing.

 Embrace the cold

-Another thing that many cold climate cultures do is being intentional with the cold.
+Another thing that many cold climate cultures do is be intentional with the cold.
 Learning to breathe through the cold will help your body adjust to those temperatures and prepare you for the cold.
 This works great when you’re so cold that your body tenses up and you contract all of your muscles in your body to survive.
 When you notice this happening… STOP.
 Take a DEEP breath.
 Then exhale.
 You’ll feel the shivers disappear and sense your body adjusting to the temp.

 Dressing & Layering for winter

 Ok… Now what you came for.
 Let’s talk about Dressing/Layering for Winter!

 Before we talk about the layers themselves, you need to know what you plan to do outside.
 Will you be active most of the time, stationary, or just running in and out of stores?
 Different situations will dictate how well you need to prepare for the weather.